alexhokl/notes/vim.md

 - <kbd>ctrl</kbd><kbd>f</kbd> to search in the current repository
 - <kbd>,</kbd><kbd>F</kbd> to search for the current word in the current repository
+- `:CocSearch searchWord` to search for `searchWord` in the current project

 ### Indentation